Colorectal Cancer

 • Your managing physician believes there is a possible hereditary component to your colorectal cancer.

-A genetic screening is an examination of a person’s genes to look out for patterns of mutations that may indicate a genetic condition or to predict the chance that a person will develop a specific disease or condition in the future.
+Genetic screening is an examination of a person’s genes to look out for patterns of mutations that may indicate a genetic condition or to predict the chance that a person will develop a specific disease or condition in the future.

 Having the knowledge can empower a person and his family members to make significant life planning decisions including treatment options that may affect the overall disease outcome, prognosis and the future health status of himself and his family.